• Skip to main content

 Make sure that you double check the ingredients, and remember to always read labels and check that the offending allergen is not in your food.
 Not every package has a list of allergens included in the food, so make sure to check over the entire ingredients list.

 The Food Allergy and Research Education website is an invaluable resource for educating yourself and learning more about food allergies.
-It has tons and tons of resources that you can use to help educate yourself, educate others, and keep yourself {or family member} safe with a food allergy.
+It has tons and tons of resources that you can use to help educate yourself, educate others, and keep yourself {or a family member} safe from a food allergy.

 Information from FAACT - Food Allergy Awareness Contact Team and The Food Allergy and Research Education websites